vxhl/365DaysOfData/README.md

 In more mathematical terms:

 When implementing Ridge Regression using gradient descent, the added L2 regularisation ( the penalty term ) terms lead to reducing the weights of our model to 0 or close to 0.
-Because of this penalization our model gets less prone to overfitting since it gets simpler or more generalised.
+Because of this penalization, our model gets less prone to overfitting since it gets simpler or more generalized.

 ### The Cost Function for Linear Regression